September 29, 2023 1 Comment on Make the 211 Middy Blouse into a Dress

 The new longer sleeves sewn together.

-I edge stitched the seams of this dress to add stability to the linen I am using.
-Due to the weight of the fabric I am using for this project, it will benefit from the stabilization edge stitching provides.
-This is especially relevant if a fabric is not tightly woven.
-To edge stitch, press the seams towards the back of the garment and edge stitching on the back side of the seam.
-I edge stitched the shoulder seams, the sleeve seams, and the waist seam, as I constructed the dress.
-Edge stitching adds a nice finishing detail and and strengthens the seams all at the same time.
+Sidenote: I edgestitched the seams of this dress to add stability to the linen fabric I used.
+The seams benefit from the stabilization edgestitching provides and this is another way to finish the seam.
+This is especially relevant if a fabric is not tightly woven (and linen does tend to fray).
+This edgestitch technique is similar to a faux flat-felled seam, but the seam does not need to be finished together (serged or zig-zagged) so there is a little less bulk in the seam.
+To edgestitch the seam, press the seams towards the back of the garment and edgestitch on the back side of the seam.
+I edgestitched the shoulder seams, the sleeve seams, and the waist seam as I constructed the dress.
+Edge stitching adds a nice finishing detail and strengthens the seams, all at the same time.

 The wrong side of the sleeve edge stitched with the seam pressed to the back.